davidlukerice/midi-to-game-instruments/roadmap.md

 v0.2

+- keymap selector with a few options
-- key switches for octaves (when in not auto octave mode)
+- key switches for internal octaves
 - buttons for manually shifting the internal octave
-- keymap selector with a few options

 v0.3